Accessibility

 There are many different types of sight impairment including colour blindness and macular degeneration and we have done our best to ensure that users with vision impairment will have an equivalent experience to other users when visiting our website.

-Throughout our website you will see links to our documents which you can open, or download onto your computer.
+Throughout our website you will see links to documents which you can open or download onto your computer.
 We have converted all the documents on our website to PDF (portable document format).
 This means you will be able to read these documents if you have Adobe Reader installed on your computer regardless of the software you use to create your own documents.

 You can read our Accessible Information Policy here.

-If you have any questions about accessibility or would like to suggest an improvement please contact us here:
+If you have any questions about accessibility or would like to suggest an improvement, please contact us here.